CAPS Independent Advocacy provides independent individual advocacy to:

-- people aged between 16-65 and resident in East Lothian or Midlothian, (whether in the community or in a hospital), who need support to have their voice heard due to mental health issues or drug or alcohol use;
+- people aged between 18-65 and resident in East Lothian or Midlothian in the community or in a hospital who need support to have their voice heard due to mental health issues or drug or alcohol use;

-- people aged 16-65 experiencing an eating disorder who live anywhere in Lothian; and people aged 16-65 who identify as LGBTQIA+ who live in Midlothian only.
+- people aged 18-65 experiencing an eating disorder who live anywhere in Lothian;

-CAPS provides independent collective advocacy to people with experience of mental health issues across Lothian.
+CAPS provides independent collective advocacy to following groups:

 Additional info: